gkiprutongeno/File_Error_Handling/README.md

-📂 File Handling & Error Management Demo
+📂 File Handling & Error Management.
 This Python script demonstrates safe and interactive file reading with built-in error handling.
 It guides users through selecting a file, displays basic file statistics, and previews its content—all while gracefully managing common issues like missing files or permission errors.

 🚀 Features